Last month, I was one of the 50+ British delegates at the World Association of Sign Language Interpreters (WASLI) 2019 conference in Paris.

-I have always felt that as a profession, we could easily share all that we know with other countries.
+I have always felt that, as professionals, we could easily share all that we know with other countries.
 By using our combined knowledge, we could further the profession globally.
 This would benefit Sign Language Interpreters and, ultimately, deaf people.

 I chose my streams carefully at the conference.
 Selecting those that would give me an understanding of the current challenges that Sign Language Interpreters face.
-I really wanted to contrast and compare the experience in the UK to what others face globally.
+I wanted to compare the experience in the UK to what others face globally.

 The Kenyan Experience

-One presentation that stood out for me, was by two Kenyan Sign Language Interpreters.
-It was interesting to learn about the actions they’re taking to ‘professionalise’ the profession.
-Currently in Kenya there is no consistency in how Sign Language Interpreting Services are provided.
-The presenters were taking steps to establish an agency format, which would offer structure to Kenyan Sign Language Interpreters.
+One presentation that stood out for me was by two Kenyan Sign Language Interpreters.
+Learning about their actions to ‘professionalise’ the profession was interesting.
+Currently, there is no consistency in how Sign Language Interpreting Services are provided in Kenya.
+The presenters were establishing an agency format that would offer structure to Kenyan Sign Language Interpreters.